 What is the Gender Expression Non-Discrimination Act (GENDA)?

-GENDA is New York State’s transgender non-discrimination bill.
-It would add the category of “gender identity and expression” to the already existing New York State Human Rights Law, which makes it illegal to discriminate on the basis of age, race, creed, national origin, sexual orientation, sex and other categories in the areas of employment, housing, public accommodations, education and credit.
+GENDA is a bill that would protect transgender and gender non-conforming New Yorkers from discrimination by adding “gender identity and expression” to the protected classes of the existing Human Rights Law.
+The Human Rights Law had been around since 1948 and currently makes it illegal to discriminate on the basis of age, race, creed, national origin, sexual orientation, sex and other categories in a number of important areas, including employment, housing, public accommodations, education, and credit.

 Why is this legislation necessary?

-All New Yorkers should be treated fairly and equally by the laws of our state.
-Currently in New York State, people are losing their jobs, being refused service and even being evicted from their homes simply because they are transgender.
+All New Yorkers deserve “an equal opportunity to enjoy a full and productive life,” as the Human Rights Law so eloquently lays out, but today in New York State people are losing their jobs, being refused service and even being evicted from their homes simply because they are transgender.

 What is gender identity and expression and how does it differ from sexual orientation?

-The term “gender identity,” distinct from the term “sexual orientation," refers to a person's innate, deeply felt psychological identification as male or female, which may or may not correspond to the person's body or designated sex at birth (meaning what sex was originally listed on a person's birth certificate).
+“Gender identity” is a person’s internal sense of their gender, which may or may not correspond to a person’s body or their assigned sex at birth (meaning what sex was originally listed on a person's birth certificate).

 Is there support for prohibiting transgender discrimination?

-- 32 organizations who serve or advocate on behalf of women have publicly supported these efforts.
+• 32 organizations that serve or advocate on behalf of women have publicly supported the passage of GENDA.

-- 584 New York State clergy and lay leaders support transgender non-discrimination protections, including high-level faith leaders.
+• 584 New York State clergy and lay leaders, including high-level faith leaders, support transgender non-discrimination protections.

 Is there precedent for prohibiting discrimination against transgender people?

-- 18 states, the District of Columbia and Puerto Rico have already passed similar non-discrimination laws—and implemented them successfully.
-Cities across New York State including Albany, Binghamton, Buffalo, Ithaca, New York City, Rochester and Syracuse have passed local transgender-inclusive non-discrimination laws, along with Albany, Suffolk, Tompkins and Westchester counties.
+• 18 states, the District of Columbia, and Puerto Rico have already passed similar non-discrimination laws and implemented them successfully.
+Cities across New York State, including Albany, Binghamton, Buffalo, Ithaca, New York City, Rochester and Syracuse, have passed local transgender-inclusive non-discrimination laws.
+As have Albany, Suffolk, Tompkins and Westchester counties.

-- In 2010, the Dignity for All Students Act passed.
-This law contains specific protections from discrimination and bullying on the basis of gender identity and expression in the state’s public schools.
+• In 2010, the Dignity for All Students Act passed.
+This law protects kids in the state’s public schools from discrimination and bullying on the basis of gender identity and expression.

-- The private sector is leading the way and more than 150 private employers in New York have adopted their own policies to protect employees from transgender discrimination, including Alcoa, American Express, Bausch & Lomb, Citigroup, Corning Inc., Deutsche Bank, Eastman Kodak, Goldman Sachs, IBM, J.P.
-Morgan Chase, Keyspan, MetLife, The New York Times, PepsiCo, Xerox and Pfizer.
+• The private sector is far ahead of New York State on transgender rights.
+More than 150 private employers in New York - including Alcoa, American Express, Bausch & Lomb, Citigroup, Corning Inc., Deutsche Bank, Eastman Kodak, Goldman Sachs, IBM, J.P.
+Morgan Chase, Keyspan, MetLife, The New York Times, PepsiCo, Xerox and Pfizer - have adopted their own internal policies to protect employees from transgender discrimination.